dotnet/csharplang/proposals/records.md

 At runtime the primary constructor

-1. assigns synthesized fields or properties (see [Properties](#properties)) with the value of a primary constructor parameter of the same name

 1. executes the instance initializers appearing in the class-body

-2. invokes the base class constructor with the arguments provided in the `record_base` clause, if present
+1. invokes the base class constructor with the arguments provided in the `record_base` clause, if present

 ### Properties